triton-inference-server/model_analyzer/README.md

 # Triton Model Analyzer

-**NOTE: You are currently on main-dev branch.
+**NOTE: You are currently on main branch.
 This branch is tracking development for the new version of Model Analyzer and is not currently usable.**